catppuccin/catppuccin/docs/style-guide.md

   </tr>
 </table>

-The color values for black and white are currently hard-mapped as follows:
+The color values for `black` and `white` are mapped as shown below:

 <table>
   <tr>